 Beyond big vistas, however, you’ll enjoy the small, quiet moments.
 Burbling brooks created by snowmelt.
 Early spring flowers poking through the moss.
 Dense groves of stick-straight pine trees stretching into the sky.
 Towering ant condos made of pine-needles, visibly vibrating as their industrious inhabitants work to repair the ravages of winter.
 Thickets of ferns unfurling their fiddleheads, transforming the forest floor into what looks like the string section of a symphony tuning up before a performance.

 Eventually we made it to the Skuta — meaning something like “the captain” or “ship head” or “shining brow” (passersby disagreed on the translation into English.)
 It’s so named because it’s a geological ridge that looms like the prow of a boat over the Oslo fjord.
 A somewhat breathless hike up a steep incline takes you to the Skuta’s summit, where you can collapse on a bench and enjoy the spectacular view.
-And not far away awaits Brunkollen, the hiker’s hut that offers Norwegian pancakes to re-stoke your energy level after your exertions.
+And not far away awaits Brunkollen, the hiker’s hut that offers Norwegian waffles to re-stoke your energy level after your exertions.

 Brunkollen is a bit more boxy and rigid-looking than the typical folksy Norwegian log cabins — probably because it was built by the Nazi’s during World War II.
 But the owners have added lots of charm with an emphasis on troll décor, wildlife, and carved wooden furniture.
-And if you come on a Tuesday or Wednesday, you’ll get to partake in “soup day,” which offers homemade stew in addition to the traditional pancakes and sweet buns known as skolebrød (“school bread” — basically a sort of coconut-sprinkled Danish with a yellow custard center.)
+And if you come on a Tuesday or Wednesday, you’ll get to partake in “soup day,” which offers homemade stew in addition to the traditional waffles and sweet buns known as skolebrød (“school bread” — basically a sort of coconut-sprinkled Danish with a yellow custard center.)

 Once you’ve grabbed your grub, you can stroll outside to dine on one of Brunkollen’s picnic tables overlooking the fjord.
 Or, you can sit on the steps of the adorable, more traditional log cabins situated in the back yard.
 It seems that these can be rented for small groups, although I wasn’t entirely clear on the rental process.
 Check out photos of the gingerbready huts below.